Knowledge quiz

 She needs young bees to look after her; these will not fly back to the home hive.
 Sealed brood is best; otherwise, there may be insufficient workers to care for open brood.
 New bees will soon bolster the colony.
 Stuffing the entrance with grass, shutting them in for a few days (poly nuc in the shade), pointing their entrance in a different direction, and putting a leafy branch over the entrance may help.
 If you like, move the nuc away from your apiary for three weeks,

 What is the earliest week in the year that you are confident that a virgin queen will get mated (in the South of England)?
 It depends on when there are sufficient drones and the weather.
 Drones are not a priority in March when the winter bees are using the last of their energy.
 The days are lengthening, so the colony is expanding rapidly.
-But some drone brood will arise in March, especially if a frame of Drone foundation is inserted in early March, e.g., on March 8, the drones will be mature (3 + 10 +14 + 14 days maturing, including 3+ days orientating) in about 37 to 41 days, so some drones will be ready to mate on April 18.
-Hopefully, your neighbours will have done the same thing.
+Some drone brood will arise in March, especially if a frame of Drone foundation is inserted in early March, For example if the queen lays on March 8, the drones will be mature (3 + 10 +14 + 14 days maturing, including 3+ days orientating), so about 37 to 41 days.
+Some drones will be ready to mate on April 18.
+Hopefully, your neighbours’ bees will have done the same thing.
 If a queen takes 16+6 = 22 days until she is ready to mate, then 22 before April 18 = March 27.
-So a queen who is conceived in early April should mate, okay?
+So a queen who is conceived in early April may manage to mate okay.
 Mid-April is safer.
-Wait until May if you can!
+If possible, postpone them until May!
 It all depends on the weather.

 If you find queen cells, what things can you change in the balance in the hive to stop swarming?
 How would you do this?